LeighAtkins/OpenPaint/docs/ai-draw-bot-setup.md

 5. Either:
    - **Accept**: Converts ghost stroke to real stroke
    - **Dismiss**: Removes ghost stroke

+**Method 2: Automatic Prediction (NEW)**
+1. After auto-classification, measurements are automatically predicted
+2. Top prediction (highest confidence) is automatically selected and rendered
+3. Measurement dropdown is auto-populated with predicted codes
+4. Ghost stroke appears automatically for the top prediction
+5. Accept or dismiss as needed

 ### Adding Your Own Exemplars